zaqturey/time_tracker/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

 ## Commits History

+### 'Email Sign in' Form - Updating 'Email' focus logic
+***email_sign_in_form.dart***
+1. Updated '_emailEditingComplete' i.e. Focus will only change from Email to Password TextField if the Email is valid i.e. NonEmpty.

 ### 'Email Sign in' Form - Disable form while an auth request is in progress.
 ***email_sign_in_form.dart***